Fluid Forge

 The same behavior is reachable through the generic catalog surface:

-Use the dedicated fluid dmm publish entry point when you want --validation-mode or --with-contract.
-Use fluid publish --catalog datamesh-manager when you're treating DMM as one catalog among several behind a common interface.
+Use the dedicated fluid dmm publish entry point when you want --validation-mode, --with-contract, --odps-lineage-mode, or --auto-approve-access.
+Use fluid publish --target datamesh-manager when you're treating DMM as one catalog among several behind a common interface.

 Edit this page on GitHub